Nonprofit Donation Receipts: Everything You Need to Know

 To be clear, not all nonprofits need to have a receipt that looks just like the ones featured above, but your receipt must contain all of the information outlined by your local laws and regulations.

-To create a donation receipt that’s right for your organization, try this free online receipt generator.
+Try this free online receipt generator to create a donation receipt that’s right for your organization.
 A better alternative is a nonprofit management software platform like Keela.
 With Keela, you can customize and automatically send out donation receipts in the blink of an eye.

 Why Are Donation Receipts Important?